Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer

-The main external threat is the choice of corpus.
-To alleviate this threat, we select a famous corpus provided by Oda et al.~\cite{oda2015learning}, and this corpus has also been chosen as the experimental subject in the follow-up study.
+\textbf{External Threats.} The main external threat is the choice of corpora.
+To alleviate this threat, we select the popular two corpora provided by Oda et al.~\cite{oda2015learning} and Kulal et al.~\cite{kulal2019spoc} and these corpora have been widely used in previous studies on pseudo-code generation.
 In the future, we want to gather more corpora from other commercial or open-source projects and verify the effectiveness of our proposed method {\tool}.